Skip to main content

 {

 UE_LOG_LOGIN_QUEUE(Warning, TEXT("The online subsystem is invalid.
-Please make sure OnlineSubsystemAccelByte is enabled and DefaultPlatformService under [OnlineSubsystem] in the Engine.ini set to AccelByte."));
+Please make sure OnlineSubsystemAccelByte is enabled and the DefaultPlatformService under [OnlineSubsystem] in the Engine.ini file is set to AccelByte."));

 return;